 American Black Currant is a small erect native perennial shrub growing to 6 feet tall with multiple stems that do not have prickles.
 There are round yellow shiny glands on most of the leafy parts but found on the stems also.
 At Eloise Butler, it is primarily found along the moist stream banks of the Woodland Garden.
 Bark on older stems is brownish with gray patches.

-The inflorescence is a spreading to pendent raceme of 6 to 15 stalked flowers, evenly spaced along the raceme stalk which is finely hairy.
+The inflorescence is a spreading to pendent raceme of 6 to 15 stalked flowers which are evenly spaced along the finely hairy raceme stalk.

 Fruit: Flowers are pollinated by insects.
 Fertile flowers develop into an ovoid smooth berry 10 mm wide (3/8 inch), with a thin skin, and containing many seeds, that turns from green to red and finally to black.
 It is edible when cooked.